tacaswell/build_the_world/README.md

   of AUR packages installed (mostly for imagecodecs).
 - an OSX 12.4 M1 machine with a fair number of brew packages installed.
 I have not gotten imagecodecs or cairocffi to build yet.
-- an up-to-date Fedora 37 machine with a few non-standard repositories (mostly kafka)
+- an up-to-date Fedora 41 machine with a few non-standard repositories (kafka not building) with a lot of -devel packages for imagecodecs
 - under Windows Subsystem for Linux (skipping all the kafka related packages and imagecodecs)